 Loan terms often span two to three years, which makes for lower monthly payments.
 Remember, though, the longer you take to pay off the loan, the more interest you’ll pay on your car repair loan over time.

-Try a pawn shop loan or a title loan for car repairs
+Try a pawnshop loan or a title loan for car repairs

 How it works

-If you need cash fast, a pawn shop loan may be a good option.
+If you need cash fast, a pawnshop loan may be a good option.
 These loans are quick and easy to get.
-You bring an item or items of value into a pawn shop; they appraise your valuables and give you a loan immediately based on the value of the items.
+You bring an item(s) into the pawnshop, the pawnshop then appraises your valuables and gives you a loan based on the item(s)’s value.

 How it works